Moonee-Publishing-LTD/MoonSDK_FullVersion/README.md

 To accurately monitor in-app purchase (IAP) revenue through Adjust, ensure you've configured the Adjust app token and the IAP revenue event token within the Moon SDK settings.
 Go to receipt Validation Obfuscator , paste the google public key of your app and press “Obfuscate Google Play License Key”.
 Please ensure that the event is triggered from every available location where the product can be purchased.
-If users have the option to buy from both the in-game store and a popup, make sure the event is sent in both scenarios
+If users have the option to buy from both the in-game store and a popup, make sure the event is sent in both scenarios.
+If you don't have an in app in the game, send string.Empty

 In-app purchase (IAP) Event contains the following parameters:
 1. `iAPType` - Refer to the different types of in-app purchaseS: